ikasamt/jp-business-day/README.md

 ### Overview

 Tiny script to print the next 30 business-days in Japan to stdout.
-Saturdays, Sundays, Holidays print as blank.
+Saturdays, Sundays, Holidays print as a blank line.

 ### Usage